-6.11 Cabin 240/120 volt AC Circuit Breaker Panel
+6.12 Cabin 120 volt AC Circuit Breaker Panel

-The AC panel is located in a cabinet at the rear of the cabin.
-240 volt AC power is supplied to the panel by the shore power cable or generator.
-Main circuit breakers in the panel select the power source and split the 240 volt current into two 120 volt circuits.
+The AC panel is located in a cabinet on the port side of the cabin.
 The following is a description of the AC panel equipment and the breakers that protect the accessories:

-AC Multimeters
+AC Multimeter

-There are two multimeters, one to monitor generator current and one to monitor shore current.
-The multifunction meters monitor voltage, current load and frequency when the boat is connected to AC power.
+The multifunction meter monitors the voltage, current load or frequency when the boat is connected to AC power.
 Buttons below the meter allow you to select display options.